cockroachdb/docs/v22.2/monitor-and-debug-changefeeds.md

 - The changefeed cannot convert the data to the specified [output format](changefeed-messages.html).
 For example, there are [Avro](changefeed-messages.html#avro) types that changefeeds do not support, or a [CDC transformation](cdc-transformations.html) is using an unsupported or malformed expression.
 - The terminal error happens as part of established changefeed behavior.
 For example, you have specified the [`schema_change_policy=stop` option](create-changefeed.html#schema-policy) and a schema change happens.

-We recommend monitoring changefeeds to avoid accumulation of garbage after a changefeed encounters an error.
+We recommend monitoring changefeeds with [Prometheus](monitoring-and-alerting.html#prometheus-endpoint) to avoid accumulation of garbage after a changefeed encounters an error.
 See [Garbage collection and changefeeds](changefeed-messages.html#garbage-collection-and-changefeeds) for more detail on how changefeeds interact with protected timestamps and garbage collection.
-The sections on this page describe the different monitoring and debugging tools for changefeeds.
+In addition, see the [Recommended changefeed metrics to track](#recommended-changefeed-metrics-to-track) section for the essential metrics to track on a changefeed.

 ## Monitor a changefeed